 Angioedema is an urticaria related condition, with severe swelling in the deeper layers of the skin.
 The symptoms of angioedema can affect any part of the body, but usually seen in the eyelids, lips and sometimes the mouth.

-In our clinic, we use acupuncture and herbal medicine to treat this condition and strengthen the whole body’s immunity.
-Such treatment can promote rapid recovery and less chance of recurrence.
-The outcome has been extremely satisfactory.
+In our clinic, we use acupuncture and herbal medicine to assist sufferers of this condition and strengthen the whole body’s immunity.
+Such treatment may also be able to promote rapid recovery and less chance of recurrence.

 Contact dermatitis is a type of eczema which results from direct contact with a particular substance, and is restricted to the area of contact.
 Common irritants include chemicals such as those in hair dye, nickel in jewellery, sticking plasters, perfumes or plants.
 It can affect any part of the body but most commonly affects the hands.